Aaronfarang/Aaronfarang/README.md

 - 😄 Pronouns: I am me ... hahaha 😄
 - ⚡ Fun fact: ...
 Life is interesting.
 Challenge yourself!

 Currently, I'm working on the Amazon project.
-Im stuck on exercise 13 modules ???
 <!---
 Aaronfarang/Aaronfarang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.